• Skip to primary navigation

 This recipe yields 2- 3 loaves of bread, depending on the size of loaf that you prefer.
 We’re total gluttons when it comes to fresh bread so this dough makes 2 hearty loaves for us.

 The remaining dough may be stored in the fridge and used over the next week or so.
-The dough is so much easier to work with after it’s been refrigerated, so I often make this ahead of time, let it chill in the fridge and it’s ready to go whenever I need it.
+This dough is so much easier to work with after it’s been refrigerated, so I often make this ahead of time, let it chill in the fridge and it’s ready to go whenever I need it.

-Funny enough, out of all the breads I bake, this No Knead Artisan Bread (the easiest to make) seems to get the most compliments.
+Funny enough, out of all the breads I bake, this No Knead Bread (the easiest to make) seems to get the most compliments.
 It’s crusty, dense, chewy and soulful.
 It’s an all purpose kind of bread – we love it with soups & stews, pasta & sauces or with cheeses, butter or dipping oils.

 I often get asked if whole wheat flour can be substituted.
 I’ll be honest and say I prefer this bread made with strictly all-purpose flour.
 If you’d like to work some whole wheat flour in, I would recommend subbing in no more than 2-3 cups.